kubeflow/examples/object_detection/tf_serving_gpu.md

 cd serving_script
 python predict.py --url=YOUR_KF_HOST/models/coco
 ```

+If you expose the TF Serving service as a LoadBalancer, change the url to
+`EXTERNAL_IP:8000/model/coco:predict`

 The script takes an input image (by default image1.jpg) and should save the result as `output.jpg`.
 The output image has the bounding boxes for detected objects.